JeevesGB/OTCB_Tools/README.md

 Project to potentially create tools for extracting/modifying files in Option Tuning Car Battle Spec R

+Below you will find each game listed with a document detailing each games file structure.

 Contributors welcome!

 _Discord - https://discord.gg/udzejAFTFb_